What is the full form of BASIC

 QuickBasic (QB) is the compiler for the BASIC developed by Microsoft in 1985 which runs mainly on DOS.

 DartmouthBasic was implemented under their direction by a team of students of Dartmouth College.
-It was mainly designed for the people who were not from the mathematical background.
+It was mainly designed for people who were not from a mathematical background.

 BASIC, treated as a beginner's language was helpful in creating small applications and was considered very much stable.